arnavt78/bubbleos/README.md

 **Error code: 1**

 When the command entered in the command interpreter or the help command could not be recognized.
-If BubbleOS cannot find the command that the user entered either as a direct reference or a hard alias, it will throw this error.
+If BubbleOS cannot find the command that the user entered as a direct reference or a hard alias, it will throw this error.

 When this error appears in the command interpreter, and a soft alias is found for what the user entered, BubbleOS will attempt to help the user by asking if they meant the command that exists.
 For example, entering `touch` will throw an unrecognized command error, but it will also say that the correct command is likely `mkfile`.